romulusae/romulus/index.md

 ## Hardware

-You can find VHDL implementation of Romulus in [the hardware implementations section of our Github repo](https://github.com/romulusae/romulus/tree/master/Implementations/hardware).
+You can find VHDL implementation of Romulus in the hardware implementations section of [our Github repo](https://github.com/romulusae/romulus).
+TODO list other implementations ?

 ## Software